rodrigodiez/endpoint-json-logger/README.md

 # endpoint-json-logger
-Light web server that decodes JSON payloads from requests and logs them.
+Light web server that decodes and logs JSON requests.
 Useful for debugging webhooks

 ## Run it
 ```bash